ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 Before the ritual, the evening started off extremely casually.
 We played cards.
 We were laughing and chatting.
 In the finale of one particular game, Lhagwa was coaching Sartlong on a final hand over her shoulder.
 Anuka, mirroring Lhagwa, was behind Godla's shoulder, pointing at suggestions as to how he should play his hand.
 It was husband versus wife.
 Who would take the prize money?
 In the end, Sartlong won.
 Shy as she was, she couldn't help but laugh.
 She said she was glad we came because she hadn't played in months.

-At the head of the ortz, Godla had prepared his ceremonial stage.
+At the head of the ort, Godla had prepared his ceremonial stage.
 From it hung torn cloth pieces, white on one side, black and red on the other.
 Each strip represented a ceremony that he’s done.
 White represents people who he has helped within the first half of the moon cycle.
 These are sanctioned, whereas the red and black are rituals that took place in the second half of the moon cycle.
 These represent instances where he has performed a ceremony during the second half of the moons cycle.
 Such ceremonies are considered taboo, and are traditionally paid for with blood sacrifices.

-There was a stark juxtaposition of the ceremonial stage being illuminated by incandescent lightbulb hanging from the top of the ortz that was being powered by a clunky portable battery.
+There was a stark juxtaposition of the ceremonial stage being illuminated by incandescent lightbulb hanging from the top of the ort that was being powered by a clunky portable battery.
 Beside the ceremonial stage was his huge drum.
 The drum was made of a young deer's skin, and the wood was created from special wood, for example a bough struck by lightning, or very old trees.

 Turned away from us, Godla's wife and Lhagwa started dressing him in a weighted and heavily ornate collage of animal skins which draped as individual strands, furs, and fabrics upon fabrics.
 He needed the help of two people to get it on.
 It was so big and voluminous.
 Even asymmetric, the right side of his back was a huge bulge, giving him a hunched back.
 He looked like a yak with dreadlocks.
 On his head he wore a vulture and eagle feather mask and something that covered his eyes.
-Although he was a shorter man, silhouetted by the dimly lit ortz, he looked so powerful and large.
+Although he was a shorter man, silhouetted by the dimly lit ort, he looked so powerful and large.

 Then he started drumming.
 Softly at first.
 Each hit generated a deep, muted thud.
 He moved to and from the ceremonial stage as he drummed.
-At the altar he held the drum low and by the center of the ortz he held it high.
+At the altar he held the drum low and by the center of the ort he held it high.
 His movement was controlled.
 The drum beats got progressively louder.
 He then started speaking in Tuvan.
 Like the drumming, it got progressively more intense.
 His voice became strained, high pitched, and mantric.
 As the ceremony proceeded, he progressively began disengaging with reality.
 His movements became more erratic and animalistic.
 Often he would cock his head and turn it swiftly from side to side, the movement exaggerated by his mask's feathers.
 The cadence of his voice distorted.
 Hissing through gritted teeth he chanted.
 Ever more stressing and ever less human.
 And throughout all of this, the drum beat continued relentlessly.
 At times he was out of control of his body, and would throw himself back, raising the drum high into the air.
 Lhagwa was behind him nearly the whole time, ensuring he could catch him if thrown back.

 The ceremony was relentless, lasting around an hour and a half.
 It was an incredible feat of stamina, to do all of that in his outfit.
 Just watching was an emotionally exhausting experience.